pwittchen/ReactiveSensors/README.md

 Code sample below demonstrates how to observe Gyroscope sensor.

-Please note that we are filtering events occuring when sensors reading change with `ReactiveSensorEvent.filterSensorChanged()` method.
+Please note that we are filtering events occuring when sensor readings change with `ReactiveSensorEvent.filterSensorChanged()` method.
 There's also event describing change of sensor's accuracy, which can be filtered with `ReactiveSensorEvent.filterAccuracyChanged()` method.
 When we don't apply any filter, we will be notified both about sensor readings and accuracy changes.

 ```java
 new ReactiveSensors(context).observeSensor(Sensor.TYPE_GYROSCOPE)